Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/README.md

    - Standardized the data to have mean zero and variance 1.

    - Ran PCA to just get the number of components, but not as a data reduction step.
 Looked at the elbow of the variance plot, which gives us 7 components.
-The total variance of the top 7 components is less than 20%.
-It saves a lot less variance in the data.

    - After getting the components, thresholded the values to get which voxels were a significant part of the component.
-I did that by getting the mean and standard deviation.
-The voxels that were included had values that were 3 standard deviation far from mean. [ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5594474/]
+Thresholding was done by calculating the mean and standard deviation.
+The voxels that were included had values that were 3 standard deviations far from mean. [ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5594474/]

-   - This gave us the components and saved them as csv files.
+   - The voxels crossing the above threshold were part of the component and then saved all the components as csv files.
 Used [general_write2afni](https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/general_write2afni.m) script to save these components in afni.

    - Calculated the confusion matrices for each component using this [code](https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/Component_cluster_confusion_matrix.m).
      <!--The components are present on the server at "smb://data.lrdcfile.pitt.edu/project/Coutanche/Shared/Projects/Searchlight/Component_maps/"-->